jweinst1/jwein-blog/posts/generic-and-template-classes-in-c.md

-# Generic and Template Classes in C
+# Using Templates and Generics in C

 Generics are syntax components of a programming language that can be reused for different types of objects.
 Typically, generics take the form classes or functions, which take type(s) as a parameter.
 Generics are also